tf7software/COneAppiOS/README.md

-CalculatorOne iOS app, needs website and Gemini API Key, with a .env with API_KEY=apikey
+# CalculatorOne for iOS
+### The app runs off of a WKWebView in swift, that points to a special node website, with a custom url.
+The online version is available at https://calculatorone.xyz

+This need a .env file with a gemini api key - API_KEY=YourGeminiAPIKeyHere